 You’ve been turning for a little while, you like to turn, and most of your projects, those that avoided the fireplace, have been polished up and given to friends and relatives.
-Joe has paid you a visit and the discussion turns to your hobby.
-“Here Joe, is the bowl I turned last week!”
+Joe has visited you and the discussion turns to your hobby.
+“Here Joe is the bowl I turned last week!”
 Joe likes your work and suggests that you could sell these at the local Farmer’s Market.
 Sell my work?
 You’ve never thought of the idea.
 Pricing your turnings had yet to enter your mind.

 Your work is priceless

 Your work really is priceless.
 It was made by you, with your own two hands.
 A baby rattle made by a Dad or Grandpa is really priceless.
 How can you put a value on a turning that was done for someone you love very much?
 What about that rolling pin that has been used almost daily since you turned it a few months ago?
 It’s destined to become a family heirloom.
 How do you go about valuing your work?